James-Fry-2/football-news-db/docs/PROJECT_PLAN.md

 **Date**: 2025-07-02
 **Current Task**: Remove some of the bugs in the new frontend.

-Look into hosting on AWS.
+[] Enhance the ChatContainer component with better UX [] Implement proper message formatting for fantasy football advice [] Add typing indicators and loading states
+[] Test and refine the WebSocket connection stability

 **Completed Today**: